iborghoff/iainborghoff-com/_posts/2022-01-10-exporting-onedrive-sync-health-reports.markdown

 Unfortunately point 1 above is something I wasn't able to build a work around for, if you want to access the data like this then you'll need to generate the Bearer token manually via the admin center each time.
 But point 2 is possible to solve.

-If you want to see how I tackled it, then head over to my GitHub - https://github.com/iborghoff/EndpointManagement/tree/main/OneDrive.
+If you want to see how I tackled it, then head over to my [GitHub](https://github.com/iborghoff/EndpointManagement/tree/main/OneDrive).